"Not to be realized from another, peaceful,

 nature of the empty phenomenon constitutes its ultimate truth.

-along different epistemic pathways, they have an equal ontological status
+different epistemic pathways, they have an equal ontological status and

 For Tsongkhapa, conventional truth is an object found by an empirically

-valid cognition perceiving false objects of knowledge and ultimate truth
+valid cognition perceiving mistaken objects of knowledge and ultimate truth

 is an object found by a reasoning consciousness perceiving reality as

-it is.
+it is, unmistaken.
 Although conventional truth is valid insofar as conventionality

 is concerned, it represents its object in a deceptive way and is therefore